dolegaltech-robot/site/docs/basics/02-tech-concepts/01-cloud.md

 This brings huge advantages for businesses:

-* First, they do not have to buy any physical servers.
+* **Infrastructure**.
+First, they do not have to buy any physical servers.
 Instead, they can rely on servers owned by a third party.
-* Second, these servers are likely to be far more powerful than an organisation would have the resources to buy themselves.
+* **Compute power**.
+Second, these servers are likely to be far more powerful than an organisation would have the resources to buy themselves.
 This means that applications that require extensive "compute power", such as machine learning (artificial intelligence) services, can be deployed.
-* Third, an organisation has very little to do in administering the cloud servers.
+* **Resource**.
+Third, an organisation has very little to do in administering the cloud servers.
 Most configurations will be made through a control panel, rather than manually logging onto a server and making changers in configuration files directly.

 :::info example